Spring is only a few months away, but we're still in the middle of flu season.

 Vitamin C is known best for its ability to boost the immune system, especially when you're already sick.
 But that doesn't mean you have to drink dozens of glasses of orange juice to reap the benefits.
 There are plenty of fruits - and vegetables - that are rich in vitamin C, even more than oranges.

 Red bell peppers, for example, are loaded with the flu-fighting vitamin, so consuming them can ward off illness and reduce your chance of experiencing the harsh symptoms.
 Eating them fresh will provide the most nutritional benefit, so consider a plate of peppers for as a bedtime snack.

 4. Sweet potatoes

 This colorful vegetable gets its well-known shade of orange from beta carotene, which converts to vitamin A when it enters the body.
 This nutrient increases your T-cell count and strengthens your immune system.
-The next time you're deciding on a side dish for dinner, keep your immune system in mind and try this recipe for sweet potato fries.

 Spinach is a high-fiber food that helps regulate the digestive system.
 But it can also benefit your immunity, according to dietitian Nema McGlynn.